 Explaining the rationale behind our methodology also helps students who are new to it.
 I’ve written before about how I explain to students why I teach the way I do.
 After all, the reason why students have expectations in the first place is because they’ve been given those expectations by other teachers or by their education system.
 So why not change those expectations?
 If we work to educate our students about how languages are acquired and if we expose them to different ways of learning in class, we can help to change their expectations.

 Of course, there will still probably be a few students who prefer a more “traditional” approach.
-I’ve found that, in most of my classes, there are usually 1 or 2 students who really want lots of grammar explanations and grammar drills.
-But should we really structure our entire class just to please those 1 or 2 students?
+I’ve found that, in most of my classes, there are usually two or three students who want lots of grammar explanations and grammar drills.
+But should we really structure our entire class just to please those two or three students?